zhixiangteoh/tP/docs/team/kaijiel24.md

     * In each command, only either of the options can be used to select the colors so if both options are included at the same time, there will be an exception thrown, `BothCsAndOcException`.
     * Any other options entered starting with `-` will trigger the exception, `InvalidOptionException`.
+    * In Deck Mode if any other arguments other than the 3 options are present, the exception, `InvalidPptxArgumentException` will be thrown.

     * Added [JUnit Test](https://github.com/AY2021S1-CS2113-T14-2/tp/commit/1b123da1bad272b58964e89d6fefb2062b08d7d4)
         for these functionalities